croservices/cro-website/docs/intro/http-client.md

 my $resp = await $client.get('https://www.perl6.org/');
 ```

-By the way, yes, you can add headers just like that.
-Any options that
-are passed on instance creation will work on every request, yet can be
-overriden for a specific request.
+Making an instance has the advantage that connections will be re-used between
+requests, or in the case of HTTP/2.0 they will be multiplexed onto a single
+connection.

-For more details see more complete `Cro::HTTP::Client` documentation
+For more details, see the complete `Cro::HTTP::Client` documentation.
-page.